turingschool/curriculum/source/topics/debugging/debugger.markdown

 end
 ```

-If you left off the `19` you would instead get the package for use with 1.8.7 and it is incompatible with 1.9.
+If you leave off the `19` you would instead get the package for use with 1.8.7 and it is incompatible with 1.9.

 ### Booting